jchitpin/thinkdeck/README.md

 ## Cable testing

 I recommend testing whether all of your cables work before installing them into the the chassis.
 These include the micro HDMI to HDMI connector, the USB splitter, micro B panel connector, and USB C to USB A cable.

+## Cleaning up 3D prints

+1. Trim supports.
+2. Sand surfaces (medium to fine grit).

+## Fit-testing cable panel cutouts

+1. You will probably need to sand/shave down the cable enclosures to fit snugly inside the top chassis.

 ## Assembling the ThinkDeck